 Other treatments may include electrical stimulation and combination therapies to promote bone growth.

 - Avascular necrosis is a disease that results from the temporary or permanent loss of blood supply to the bone.
-It occurs most commonly in the ends of a long bone.
+It happens most commonly in the ends of a long bone.

-- Avascular necrosis may be the result of injury, use of medications, or alcohol.
+- Avascular necrosis may be the result of injury, use of medicines, or alcohol.

 - Symptoms may include joint pain and limited range of motion.

-- Medications, assistive devices or surgery may be used to improve functionality or to stop further damage to the affected bone or joint.
+- Medicines, assistive devices or surgery may be used to improve functionality or to stop further damage to the affected bone or joint.

 - Before your visit, write down questions you want answered.

 - Bring someone with you to help you ask questions and remember what your provider tells you.